Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

 # CSS
 ## CSS preprocessor
 CSS preprocessors take code written in the preprocessed language and then convert that code into the same old css.
 3 of the more popular css preprocessors are Sass(用过), LESS, and Stylus
+### CSS preprocessor Pros and cons:
+* Pros:
+  1. Nested syntax
+  2. Ability to define variables
+  3. Ability to define mixins
+  4. Mathematical functions
+  5. Operational functions (such as “lighten” and “darken”)
+  6. Joining of multiple files
+* Cons:
+  1. Debugging is harder
+    - Due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
+This makes debugging a lot harder.

+  2. Maintainance

+  3. Compilation time slows down development
+    - Compilation times can be painfully slow, even when using the fastest techniques on a cutting edge machine.
+  4. Performance is compromised
+    - Source files may be small, but the generated CSS could be huge.
+And it’s the generated CSS that counts.

 ## pt, px, em, rem
 * pt are absolute length, 1 pt = 1/72 inch